Research Administration Guidelines

 RAG50 Documentation of Cost Sharing

-Policy RA50 provides policy regarding cost sharing.
-This guideline provides detail on the accounting which must be followed to appropriately document cost sharing, both committed and uncommitted.
+Policy RA50 - Cost Sharing provides policy regarding cost sharing.
+This guideline provides detail on the accounting that must be followed to appropriately document cost sharing, both committed and uncommitted.

-Grants and contracts that have any component of committed cost sharing – mandatory or voluntary – must so indicate on the AURA form (Cost Sharing Y or N field).
-All changes to committed cost sharing must be updated in IBIS through the UACT screen.
+Grants and contracts that have any component of committed cost sharing – mandatory or voluntary – must so indicate on the Internal Approval Form (IAF).
+All changes to committed cost sharing must be updated in the System for Integrated Management, Budgeting, and Accounting (SIMBA) on the grant's Additional Grant Master Data tab.

 Other cost sharing should be accounted for as follows: